When Should You Go to the ER for Low Blood Sugar? (Emergency Blood Sugar Levels Explained)

 How to Prevent Blood Sugar Emergencies

 The most effective ER visit is the one you completely avoid through careful, daily management.
-Regular monitoring with a continuous glucose monitor is the absolute best way to catch a dangerous trend before it becomes an emergency.
+Regular monitoring with a continuous glucose monitor (CGM) is the absolute best way to catch a dangerous trend before it becomes an emergency, allowing real-time alerts before glucose drops or spikes to critical levels.

 When to Call Your Doctor Instead of Going to the ER